BigWheel92/multithreaded-tcp-echo-server/README.md

 # How To run:
 # First you need to compile and run server.cpp:
-  1. Open a terminal in linux OS.
+  1. Open a terminal in a Linux-based OS.
   2. compile server.cpp file using the command: g++ server.cpp -lpthread -o s.out
   3. now run the server using the command:  ./s.out 8000